 Related Article: You can also read my article on my first-course presale here.

-To do this you’ll want to promote the heck out of your course and get a few people to buy.
-Over these 5 days, you’ll want to go on a promotion binge.
-Send out emails to your audience, write a blog post and boost it on Facebook, do a YouTube Live.
+To do this, you’ll want to promote your course and get a few people to buy.
+Over these five days, you’ll want to go on a promotion binge.
+Send out emails to your audience, write a blog post and boost it on Facebook, and do a YouTube Live.

-How long does it take: Over the next 5 days, plan out something you are going to do each day to promote your course.
-Your goal is to get four or five people to buy.
-However once the fifth day comes to end the course.
-If nobody buys then you’ll either need to rework your idea or develop a new one.
+How long does it take: Over the next five days, plan out something you will do each day to promote your course.
+Your goal is to get four or five people to buy; however, once the fifth day comes to an end, the course.
+If nobody buys, you’ll need to rework your idea or develop a new one.

 #5 Get Feedback – 2 Days

-You are now 10 days into creating your first course and once your presale has ended it’s time to get some feedback from your new students.
+You are now ten days into creating your first course, and once your presale has ended, it’s time to get feedback from your new students.

-At this point, you’ll want to get in touch with a few of your new students and learn more about their struggles.
+At this point, you’ll want to contact a few of your new students and learn more about their struggles.
 Just let them know it will only take 10 or 15 minutes tops.

 Ask them why they signed up and what they hope to accomplish from this course.
-Finally, ask them what they would specifically like to learn from this course.
-Knowing these things will help you design and shape your course so that it fits your student’s needs.
+Finally, ask them what they would like to learn from this course.
+Knowing these will help you design and shape your course to fit your student’s needs.

-How long does it take: Overall this should only take you a few days to hop on a couple of brief phone calls and get this done.
+How long does it take: Overall, it should only take a few days to hop on a couple of brief phone calls and get this done.

 #6 Develop Your Course Content – 3 Weeks

-You can do this by recording yourself in front of a camera or by doing a slide presentation recorded with a screencasting software.
+You can do this by recording yourself in front of a camera or doing a slide presentation with screencasting software.

-Resource: I use Screencast-O-Matic to record my slide presentations.
+Resource: I use ScreenPal to record my slide presentations.

-The key with all of this is to make sure your content is engaging and solves your student’s problems.
+The key to this is ensuring your content is engaging and solves your student’s problems.

 #7 Create a Lead Magnet – 1 Week

-Once your course material has been created it’s time to start building out your funnel.
+Once your course material has been created, start building your funnel.
 This is the process people will go through to become students in your course.

 The first thing you’ll need to do is create a lead magnet.
-A lead magnet is something that will draw people into your funnel and get them to sign up for your mailing list.
+A lead magnet will draw people into your funnel and get them to sign up for your mailing list.

-There are a variety of ways you can get people to do this from creating a PDF such as a list or a whitepaper, a video series, or even a webinar.
-For most people just starting out, I recommend starting with just a simple downloadable PDF document.
+You can get people to do this in various ways, from creating a PDF such as a list or a whitepaper, a video series, or even a webinar.
+I recommend starting with a simple downloadable PDF document for most people just starting out.

-How long does it take: For most lead magnets you should be able to get them done in a week or less.
+How long does it take: You should be able to get most lead magnets done in a week or less.
 Something like a webinar or a video series can take a bit more work to get done.

 #8 Setup Your Funnel – 1 Week

-You’re getting close to launching your course but we have one more important thing we need to do before we launch and that is to set up your email funnel.
-Your funnel is the tool that will help close the deal and drive the sales.
+You’re getting close to launching your course, but we have one more important thing we need to do before we launch: set up your email funnel.
+Your funnel is the tool that will help close the deal and drive sales.

 A funnel is nothing more than a series of emails that hit on pain points that your audience is experiencing and drives them to buy your product.